SLI Analyzer use cases

 The analysis revealed that an external server triggered the incident.
 This was an isolated occurrence with a low probability of repetition.
 So, we excluded the incident from the investigation for our second attempt by reducing the graph time window to 14 days.
 This will help us determine if we can recover our error budget.

-We need to create a new analysis to analyze SLI data over a different time window.
-We select our data source, and enter the same query.
-This time, we set the Last 14 days for the graph time window:
+For this, we need to create a new analysis to assess SLI data over a different time window with the same query.
+This time, we set the Last 14 days for the graph time window.
+Imported data appears as follows:

 Before adjusting the target, observe the statistical data and the SLI chart.